snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_via_a_quote.md

 [!include[_shipments_allocate_result](../includes/_shipments_allocate_result.md)]

 > [!NOTE]
-> For full reference information on the **Allocate Shipment with Quote** endpoint, see LINK HERE.
+> For full reference information on the **Allocate Shipment with Quote** endpoint, see the Shipments data contract.

 ### Allocate Shipment with Quote Example